Noncommutative Iwasawa theory arising from Hecke algebras: Deformation rings and base change

 \subsection{Control of K\"ahler differentials}

-We now apply the above results to study deformation rings under base-change over finite subextensions in a $p$-adic Lie extension.
-Let $E$ be any totally real number field and $E_\infty$ be any \emph{arbitrary} $p$-adic Lie extension of $E$ with Galois group $\cG:=G(E_\infty/E)$.
+Let $A$ and $B$ be complete local noetherian algebras.
+Let $A$ be a $B$-algebra and let $\Om{A}{B}$ denote the $A$-module of K\"ahler differentials of $A$ over $B$.

-The following proposition is fundamental to the study of deformation rings over the $p$-adic Lie group $\cG$.
-It is a generalization of a result of Hida for cyclotomic $\Z_p$-extension of $E$.
-If $\cH$ is a closed subgroup of $\cG$ and $\cC$ is a closed subgroup of $\cH$, then there is an action of $\cH/\cC$ on $\cR_\cC$.
-This action action may be extended to an action of $\cH$, with $\cC$ acting on $\cR_\cC$ trivially.
-In other words, the action of $\cH/\cC$ and $\cH$ on $\cR_\cC$ are equal. \begin{propn} Consider the nearly-ordinary deformation functor $\Phi_F^{cyc}$.
+The following proposition is a generalization to a $p$-adic Lie group $\cG$ of a result of Hida for cyclotomic $\Z_p$-extension of $E$.
+For a closed subgroup $\cC$ of $\cH$, the action of $\cH$ on the ring $\cR_\cC$ factors through $\cC$. \begin{propn} Consider the nearly-ordinary deformation functor $\Phi_F^{cyc}$.
 Let $A$ be a closed $\cO$-subalgebra of $\cRin$ such that $A$ is in \cnl and $\cG$ acts on it trivially.
-Let $B$ be an $A$-algebra in \cnl and $\pi:\cR_0\lra B$ be an $A$-algebra homomorphism.
+Let $B$ be an $A$-algebra in \cnl such that $\cG$ acts on it trivially, and $\pi:\cR_0\lra B$ be an $A$-algebra homomorphism.
 Then, for any closed normal subgroup $\cC\subset\cH\subset\cG$, we have

 \end{propn} \begin{proof} Let $R:=\cR_\cC\hat\otimes_{\cR_\cC}B$ and $R':=\cR_\cH\hat\otimes_{\cR_\cH}B$.
 Consider the following homomorphism of algebras in $\cnl$

 where $\lambda_F'=\mu_F'\circ(\alpha\otimes id)$.
 We then have,